bluebird75/winpdb/README.md

 *A fork of Winpdb - A GPL Python Debugger*

-* Modifications by Philippe Fremy (phil at freehackers dot org)
+* Modifications/Bugfix by Philippe Fremy (phil at freehackers dot org)
 * Initial Author: Nir Aides, nir at winpdb dot org
 * Website: http://www.winpdb.org/
 * Based on version: 1.4.8
+* Supports Python 2.5 - 3.5 and PyPy

 ## Introduction